slevasse/weather_station_doc/docs/node/city-node-software.md

 # Node Software
+<i class="fa fa-github-square fa-lg"></i> [Link to the project repo](https://github.com/slevasse/node-mki-firmware)

 * The node software is written in C++.
 * The node is controled by a simple state machine (see bellow).
+* In the current state of the system, there no real need for a state machine since all operations are pretty much sequential with minimum branching.

 ## MK1 State machine